 The Freedom Tower is Miami’s version of Ellis Island.
 Now a contemporary art museum, the National Historic Landmark was built in 1925 as a home for The Miami News newspaper, but the tower became an immigration processing center for Cubans seeking refuge in Miami from 1962 to 1974.
 Salsa legend Celia Cruz was laid in state here upon her death, with more than 200,000 turning out to pay last respects.

 Key Biscayne – Florida’s most Latin island, with a 67% Hispanic population – is an affluent enclave just south of downtown Miami.
 Two of its parks – Crandon Park and Bill Baggs Cape Florida State Park – are consistently ranked among the best beaches in the world.
-Join early-morning cyclists for a shot of Cuban coffee in the morning at Oasis Café then stop for a post-beach bite of tostones or croquetas at Novecento Argentinian restaurant.
+Stop for a post-beach bite of tostones or croquetas at Novecento Argentinian restaurant.

 The Ancient Spanish Monastery in North Miami Beach was first constructed in A.D.
 1133 in northern Spain and inhabited by monks for nearly 700 years.
 In 1925, William Randolph Hearst purchased and shipped the cloisters to the United States, where it was eventually rebuilt and reopened as a tourist attraction in 1964.
 It’s now an active church that welcomes visitors with tours and concerts.

 HistoryMiami is a Smithsonian-affiliated museum in downtown Miami that regularly explores the Latin roots of the city through Miami hip-hop culture, 20th century Afro-Cuban folk art, Afro-Cuban Orisha religion (Santería) artifacts and other exhibits.

 What to do